ocaml/ocaml.org/data/tutorials/lg_01_functional_programming.md

 # Functional Programming

-## What is functional programming?
+## What Is Functional Programming?
 We've got quite far into the tutorial, yet we haven't really considered **functional programming**.
 All of the features given so far - rich data types, pattern matching, type inference, nested functions - you could